war/asset-loading/README.md

 	}

 ```
-So for each vertex, its data (position, UV, etc) is pushed into `vertex_data_array` into the form `{x_position, y_position, z_position,       uv_x, uv_y,       ....}`.
+So for each vertex, its data (position, UV, etc.) is pushed into `vertex_data_array` into the form `{x_position, y_position, z_position,       uv_x, uv_y,       ....}`.

 Since OpenGL relies on the usage of abstract data buffers for rendering (VAO, VBO, EBO), we must transfer the raw data stored in `vertex_data_array` into these buffers.
-First, we contruct and bind the VAO, VBO and EBO:
+First, we create and bind the VAO, VBO and EBO:
 ```cpp
 	vao.bind(); //VAO has already been constructed on init of Mesh class vbo = VBO(vertex_data_array); //construct VBO
 	ebo = EBO(vertex_indices_array); //construct EBO
 ```
-Now we must setup pointers and define the strides and byte offsets of our vertex coordinates, UV, etc data stored within `vertex_data_array`.
-Vertex position, UV, normal, tangent, bitangent, skin joint index and skin weights will each have pointers.
+Now we must setup pointers and define the strides and byte offsets of our vertex coordinates, UV, etc. data stored within `vertex_data_array`.
+Vertex position, UV, normal, tangent, bitangent, skin joint index, and skin weights will each have pointers.

 ```cpp
 		//vertex position pointer (3 component vec)